 MASTG-TECH-0095: Method Hooking

-In Execution Tracing we've used frida-trace when navigating to a website in Safari and found that the initWithURL: method is called to initialize a new URL request object.
+In Execution Tracing, we used frida-trace when navigating to a website in Safari and found that the initWithURL: method is called to initialize a new URL request object.
 We can look up the declaration of this method on the Apple Developer Website:

 - (instancetype)initWithURL:(NSURL *)url;

-Using this information we can write a Frida script that intercepts the initWithURL: method and prints the URL passed to the method.
+Using this information, we can write a Frida script that intercepts the initWithURL: method and prints the URL passed to it.
 The full script is below.
 Make sure you read the code and inline comments to understand what's going on.

 import sys